Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

    Import Report or Dashboard Definition is available from release v2.8.0.

-The Import Page allow to:
+The Import Page allows system admin to:

 * Import reports and dashboards from definition files
 * Configure report name and location for new report